SGrondin/bottleneck/README.md

 It also supports distributed applications through the new Clustering feature in v2.

 __Bottleneck Version 2__
-This new major version was released in December 2017.
-It's almost 100% compatible with Version 1, but it adds some very interesting features such as:
+This new version is almost 100% compatible with Version 1, but it adds some very interesting features such as:
 - **True Clustering support.** You can now rate limit and schedule jobs across multiple Node.js instances.
 It uses strictly atomic operations to stay reliable in the presence of unreliable clients.
 100% of Bottleneck's features are supported.
 - **Support for custom job _weights_.** Not all jobs are equally resource intensive.
 - **Support for job timeouts.** Bottleneck can automatically cancel jobs if they exceed their execution time limit.